francescobianco/make.sh/README.md

 ## 🚀 What is `make.sh`?

-**`make.sh` is a POSIX-compliant, shell-based alternative to GNU Make** — designed to run standard Makefiles **without installing any build tools or system packages**.
+**Make.sh is a POSIX-compliant, shell-based alternative to GNU Make** — designed to run standard Makefiles **without installing any build tools or system packages**.

 It's ideal for: